State law · Virginia

 What about other states?

-Virginia's three-class framework is shared by most US states, but Virginia stands out two ways: the 1,000 W cap (most states use 750 W) and the full Class 3 path access (most states ban Class 3 from paths by default).
+Virginia's three-class framework is shared by most US states, but Virginia stands out for its full Class 3 path access (most states ban Class 3 from paths by default) and its strict all-rider Class 3 helmet rule (every rider, regardless of age).
 The PeopleForBikes State Law Tracker is the authoritative source for the current per-state count.

 For a quick state-by-state check, use the e-bike legality checker — it includes all 50 US states plus the UK and EU equivalents.